kfuchs/printio-angular-example/README.md

 3. run `bower install`
 4. run `grunt serve`

-It will now be avalible at `http://localhost:9020` to change the the port see the gruntfile.js in the root directory.
+It will now be available at `http://localhost:9020` to change the the port see the gruntfile.js in the root directory.

 ## Building a dist package
 1. `cd` to the project root